eclipse-sumo/sumo/docs/web/docs/TraCI.md

 - plain position retrieval 80s
 - retrieval using subscriptions 28s

-## Future Development
+## Current and Future Development

-Currently TraCI uses a different (single byte) command IDs for every domain (induction loops, vehicle etc.) where the more significant half of the byte denotes the command (get, set, subscribe, ...) and the lesser significant the domain itself.
-This limits the number of domains to 16 which are almost used up.
-Although it may decrease readability of the constants in the future five bits will be used for the domain and only three for the command.
-Furthermore after the invention of libsumo some parts of the TraCI interface are so generic that it may be not so hard to invent a wrapper with protocal buffers which could in the long run replace the need for all the byte fiddling and the different hand crafted clients.
+Historically TraCI used a different (single byte) command ID for every domain (induction loops, vehicle etc.) where the more significant half of the byte denotes the command (get, set, subscribe, ...) and the lesser significant the domain itself.
+To allow more than the 16 domains resulting from this split, the most significant bit (which was unused until now because there were only 7 commands) is now used for the domain as well (and only three for the command).
+This allows for 28 domains because four general commands (like SIMSTEP) block some available combinations.
+Currently there are only four possible domains left.

+Furthermore after the invention of libsumo some parts of the TraCI interface are so generic that it may be not so hard to invent a wrapper with Apache Kafka or Google protocol buffers which could in the long run replace the need for all the byte fiddling and the different hand crafted clients.

 ## Troubleshooting